utep-cs-systems-courses/f24-corg-project-zero-ALXSED/README.md

 Please observe the following standard C coding practices:
 - Multiple related functions are defined in the same source file (e.g. draw_shapes.c).
   Otherwise a project would contain an overwhelming number of files.
-- Type definitions are collected in just a few (in this case one) include file (draw.h).
-  Please read it.
+- Type definitions are collected in just a few (in this case one) include file (draw.h) Please read it.
 - Giant function and variable definitions (e.g. the font bitmap arrays) are stored in their own files.
   Otherwise the files containing them would be overwhelmingly long.